Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 - Set you "game.cfg" to read only to avoid the game clearing most settings from it if changing settings within the game menu, so it's suggested to change your resolution and other settings directly from config before booting the game, or they will get overwritten every time.
 - The game's HDR uses the HDR calibration data from Windows 11 and display's EDID.
 - The in game brightness slider is best left at default value.
 - Before updating the mod, make sure to delete all its previous files.
-To uninstall, clear all the files (they are unique to the mod).
+To uninstall, delete all the files and restore the original version of the overwritten ones (or not, they simply change a couple of quality configs, they can stay without Luma).
 - The game runs in HDR mode even when targeting SDR.
 Most ReShade shaders/effects still don't properly support HDR yet, so avoid using them.

 # Issues and limitations: